-- Summary view where you can view charts for each Sessions statistic. - Details view that lets you create charts with the specific data items you need. - · Locks view that allows you to create charts based on each lock present on your SQL Server. - Blocking view where you can create charts specific to all the Blocking sessions.
+- Summary view where you can view charts for each Sessions statistic.
+The following charts display in the Summary tab: - · Response Time - Sessions - · Lock Statistics: Average Wait Time, Deadlocks, Requests, Timeouts, Waits, and Wait Time - Blocked Sessions - Details view that lets you create charts with the specific data items you need. - Locks view that allows you to create charts based on each lock present on your SQL Server. - Blocking view where you can create charts specific to all the Blocking sessions.